 A group of convicted burglars reported that the number one item sought is cash, followed by jewelry and illegal drugs.
 The number one reason for committing burglary is to seek money or easily-sold items in order to buy drugs.

-Rethink any hidden keys you have placed outside in case you are locked out.
+- Rethink any hidden keys you have placed outside in case you are locked out.
 Experienced criminals are usually good at checking the usual hiding places.
 Those who must have a key outdoors might consider a lock box solution, or consider a keyless entry system.

-Never announce on your answering machine or voicemail recording that you are away from home for a certain period of time.
+- Never announce on your social media or voicemail recording that you are away from home for a certain period of time.
 Limit that information to only those who really need to be aware of your absence.

-Let a trusted neighbor know when you are going out of town so that he or she might keep on the lookout for any suspicious behavior.
+- Tell a trusted neighbor when you are going out of town so that he or she might keep on the lookout for any suspicious behavior.
 Cancel your mail and newspaper delivery for any extended trips, as piles of letters could tip off potential burglars to your absence.

-Always keep the receipt and details (including a description or photograph, and the serial number if applicable) of any valuable item you buy.
-This may help by not only proving your ownership of the item, but by aiding law enforcement in the tracking of stolen goods and possibly recovering your lost merchandise.
+- Always keep the receipt and details of any valuable item you buy.
+This may help by not only proving your ownership of the item, but by aiding law enforcement in the tracking of stolen goods.

-Have both interior and exterior lights on a timer to give the illusion of an occupied residence while you’re away.
-This could be accomplished with only a few strategically chosen lights to keep energy costs down.
+- Have both interior and exterior lights on a timer to give the illusion of an occupied residence while you’re away.
+Place a few strategically chosen lights to keep energy costs down.

-With homeowners insurance Maine, you may be spared the financial burden of theft.
-By taking steps to prevent crime from happening in the first place, you may be able to also spare yourself from the emotional stress of a burglary.
+With homeowners insurance, you may be spared the financial burden of theft.
+By taking steps to prevent crime from happening, you may be able to also spare yourself from the emotional stress of a burglary.